Guide

 • Endurance: Limited by arm fatigue.
 Typical sessions: 45 minutes to 1.5 hours before fatigue becomes a factor.

 • Core: Moderate.
-The harness transfers force through your core, but the demand is lower than holding a handheld wing.
+When using a harness it transfers force through your core, but the demand is lower than holding a handheld wing.

 • Legs: Moderate.
 Standard foil riding demands.